 Below is our schedule.
 Make sure you read and complete any homework before coming to class.

-To get started, go to www.kelli.ninja and click on Schedules.
+To access the online version you can click on the hyperlinks in, go to www.kelli.ninja and click on Schedules.
 Make sure you open/download the schedule for this course to access links for the online readings.